Frequently Asked Questions

-Why is Faros AI a credible authority on DORA metrics and engineering productivity?
+Why is Faros AI a credible authority on DORA metrics and developer productivity?

-What is rework rate and why is it important in software engineering?
+What is the 5th DORA Metric, and why is it important?

 Can organizations track rework rate without measuring other DORA metrics?